 I do realize the video quality on this site isn’t always the greatest, BUT it does get the job done.

-I developed the site in a way to share what I’ve learned over the years.
+I developed this site to share what I’ve learned about fastpitch softball over the years.
 I started playing team sports as a little league baseball pitcher, which helped me quickly understand what it takes to play under pressure and execute strategies successfully while in the circle.
-I have been coaching PONY, PIAA, NSA, ASA, and USSSA (to name a few) fastpitch softball, especially pitching and hitting for about eight years now, ever since 2008, spending many Fall and Summer weekends at college showcase tournaments across our great nation.
+I have been coaching PONY, PIAA, NSA, ASA, and USSSA (to name a few) fastpitch softball, especially pitching and hitting, ever since the early 2000s.
+I’ve spent many Fall and Summer weekends traveling to highly competitive college showcase tournaments across our great nation.
 Pitch calling and coaching at the 18u National Gold-level, help me develop focused drills and training.
-Traveling to Junior-Olympic tournaments as far South as Orlando, FL and as far West as Huntington Beach, CA, has given me unparalleled softball experience and expertise.
+Traveling to Junior-Olympic tournaments as far South as Orlando, FL, and as far West as Huntington Beach, CA, has given me unparalleled softball experience and expertise.
 I started pitching for softball in local church leagues after the Navy and was one of the youngest players in the circle across my entire region.
 Just out of the military at the time, I had high attention-to-detail and was eager to learn.
-Shortly after I started coaching in 2008, I really started to appreciate and admire the sport of fastpitch softball.
-With that said, I then dove in and learned everything I could and have been ever since (evident by my Tivo, which is full of college softball games from the past couple years, leaving little extra room – even for the Flyers!).
-I also give softball hitting lessons, catching lessons, and fastpitch softball pitching lessons.
+Shortly after I started coaching in 2008, I really started to appreciate and admire the sport of fastpitch softball from a strategic standpoint.
+With that said, I then dove in and learned everything I could and have ever since (evident by my Tivo, which is full of college and NPF softball games from the past couple years, leaving little extra room – even for the Flyers!).
+I currently give softball hitting lessons, catching lessons, and fastpitch softball pitching lessons.
 Since I know both sides of the ‘softball coin’ very well, teaching hitting and pitching, I bring expertise and mental approach at a level that players will likely never get exposure to through playing alone.

-I’ve met with and studied from folks whom I feel are the best pitching and hitting coaches around… in the western part of the United States, Doug Finch (Jennie Finch’s dad, of course) and then the best pitching coach in the eastern part of the United States, Tom Besser.
+I’ve met, spoke with, and studied people whom I feel are the best pitching and hitting coaches around… in the western part of the United States, Doug Finch (Jennie Finch’s dad, of course) and then the best pitching coach in the eastern part of the United States, Tom Besser.
 Not to mention, I also enjoy the excellent philosophies of Bill Hillhouse, a men’s fastpitch great.
-I’ve attended clinics from exceptional pitchers like Mike White, a men’s fastpitch legend and now head coach of the Oregon Ducks; wherein the clinic he demonstrated how he throws his rise ball with mechanics that don’t change at all from his other pitches until the point of release, which makes it extremely hard for the batter or 3rd base coach to pick what pitch is coming.
-I’ve studied excellent pitchers in action like Cat Osterman with her exceptional spin, getting to meet her while she played for the USSSA pride (visiting Lancaster, PA), and Lacy Waldrop of FSU, breaking down how she throws her amazing drop ball and phenomenal changeup through many hours of studying video and then putting it into practice.
+I’ve attended clinics and seminars by exceptional pitchers like Mike White, a men’s fastpitch legend, and now head coach for the University of Texas softball team.
+Wherein the clinic, he demonstrated how he throws his rise ball with mechanics that don’t change at all from his other pitches until the point of release, which makes it extremely hard for the batter or 3rd base coach to pick what pitch is coming.
+I’ve studied excellent pitchers in action like Cat Osterman with her exceptional spin, getting to meet her while she played for the USSSA pride (visiting Lancaster, PA).
+Lacy Waldrop of FSU, breaking down how she throws her amazing drop ball and phenomenal changeup through many hours of studying high-resolution, slow-motion video and then putting it into practice.

-On the hitting side, I’ve learned from the well known Sue Enquist, UCLA, and I’ve been lucky enough to have met and studied extensively from who I believe to be the best (female) hitter in fastpitch softball of all Time: Crystal Bustos.
+On the hitting side, I’ve learned the techniques from the well known Sue Enquist, formerly of UCLA.
+And I’ve been lucky enough to have met and studied video and techniques extensively derived from who I believe to be the best (female) hitter in fastpitch softball Of All Time: Crystal Bustos.

 This site uses video recorded from games for the sole purpose of education.
 These videos are therefor protected under Fair Use of the US Copyright Act.